sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Added:**
-		/
 		* Media (attachment) pages are now truly integrated and compatible with TSF, and all SEO settings and the auto-generation thereof work as intended.
 			* v3.0.4 accidentally added support for attachment pages, so this can be seen as a fix.
 			* Note that media pages don't have auto-generated "Canonical URLs".
 				* This is because their post status is always set to `inherit` via WordPress Core.
 				* Although we could technically generate them, they won't get expected extended support via WP Core filters, which will cause complications.
 			* So, **if don't like media pages polluting your business site**, get the [Origin extension](https://theseoframework.com/extensions/origin/) for free.
-		* A one-time self-hiding installation notification showing the admin that you can use focus keywords via the Extension Manager.
+		* A one-time self-hiding installation notification showing the administrator that focus keywords are available via the Extension Manager.
 	* **Changed:**
 		* Canonical URLs, Redirect URLs and Social Image URLs are now allowed to have query arguments by default.
 		* Facebook profile URLs now (solely) accept the 'id' query parameters when "https://facebook.com/profile.php" is used.